- Greater Fairfield Board of REALTORS®

-For over ten years, staff at the Greater Fairfield Board of REALTORS® has been serving as staff for the Newtown Board.
+For over 20 years, staff at the Greater Fairfield Board of REALTORS® has been serving as staff for the Newtown Board.
 When the smaller Newton Board no longer had a physical location for their office, they began using the Greater Fairfield Board’s address.

 The Greater Fairfield chief staff executive stepped in to assist the Newtown Board with executive and administrative services.
 These include attending Board of Director meetings, writing weekly newsletters, and coordinating membership meetings and continuing education courses.
 The chief staff executive also oversees dues collection and new member orientation, as well as any other business that arises.

 The arrangement has been beneficial to both associations.
 For the Greater Fairfield Board, it is a source of non-dues income and keeps the dues for their members from increasing.
 It has also allowed the Newtown Board to remain a separate organization, proving successful with the help of very involved leadership.

 Since January 1995, the Texas REALTORS® have provided a Multi-Board Management Program, built around the Organizational Standards set by the National Association of REALTORS®.
 The program serves 15 associations, each of which has fewer than 250 members.